-146. NZWSI advised that its Whakatu wool scour [].
-63
+154. NZWSI advised that its Whakatu wool scour [].70

 [] In the South Island,

-[] 164
+[].71

-147. When it sold its wool scours to interests associated with Cavalier in 2009,65 Godfrey Hirst negotiated a scouring agreement with Cavalier which included [].
-This applies to wool owned by merchants that is scoured by Cavalier on behalf of Godfrey Hirst (Godfrey Hirst does not itself purchase greasy wool for scouring).
+155. When it sold its wool scours to interests associated with Cavalier in 2009,72 Godfrey Hirst negotiated a scouring agreement with Cavalier which included by Cavalier on behalf of Godfrey Hirst (Godfrey Hirst does not itself purchase greasy wool for scouring).
 The agreement sets out that Godfrey Hirst